ronthetech/ronjeanfrancois.com/src/pages/project/bmi-calculator.md

 publishDate: 2023-02-04 12:00:00
 img: /assets/projects/bmi-calc/1.png
 description: |
   The Body Mass Index (BMI) is a measurement of body fat using height and weight.
-To calculate BMI you would divide the body mass by the square of the body height.
-Or you can use the calculator below.
+To calculate BMI you divide the body mass by the square of the height.
+Or you can use this calculator.
 tags:
   - javascript
   - typescript